KauzClay/docs-tap/scst-scan/install-prisma-integration.hbs.md

      - `PRISMA-CONFIG-SECRET` is the name of the secret you created that contains the Prisma configuration to connect to Prisma.
 This field is required.

-The Prisma integration can work with or without the SCST - Store integration.
-The `values.yaml` file is slightly different for each configuration.

 Access token authentication
 : To access token authentication: